 Choose your course

-When you've selected your country of study, research all of your shortlisted programmes to discover which one's right for you.
-You could begin by discovering how your potential institutions rank globally in the Times Higher Education World University Rankings 2015-16, before visiting university websites, and talking to lecturers, tutors and careers advisers.
+Once you've decided where you'd like to study, research all of your shortlisted programmes to discover which one's right for you.
+You could begin by discovering how your potential institutions rank globally in the Times Higher Education World University Rankings 2020, before visiting university websites and talking to lecturers, tutors and careers advisers.

 - Do you want to live in the city, or are you looking for somewhere quieter?